Continuations¶

 You can now imagine how easy it might be to write a C-style

-loop together with the control operators break
+for loop together with the control operators break and

 for-loop-break-tag := make-prompt-tag 'for-loop-break